AI Overviews: How to Appear in AI-Generated Search Results

 5. UX performance signals

-The Six-Step AI Overview Optimisation Framework
+The Seven-Step AI Overview Optimisation Framework

-Every published article should carry FAQ schema (delivered as a JSON-LD embed in the page body, not the page head), Article or BlogPosting schema, and breadcrumb schema.
-Service pages should carry Service schema, LocalBusiness schema, and Organisation schema.
-HowTo schema should be added to any article with a step-by-step process.
+Every article should carry FAQ schema (as a JSON-LD embed in the page body, not the head), Article or BlogPosting schema, and breadcrumb schema.
+Service pages should carry Service, LocalBusiness and Organisation schema.
+Consistent schema across the site builds a machine-readable knowledge graph Google can traverse.

-Step 4 — Fix UX and technical performance
+Step 5: Fix UX and Technical Performance

 AI Overviews vs Traditional SEO